wongsakorn-orm/n8n-nodes-taximail/README.md

 ## Credentials

-You will need a **Taximail API Key** to use this node.
+You will need **Taximail API credentials** to use this node.

+### Getting Your API Credentials:

 1. Sign up or log in at [https://www.taximail.com](https://www.taximail.com)
+2. Navigate to the Integration section in your dashboard
+3. Generate your API Key and Secret Key
-2. Follow this guide to create an API key:
+4. Follow this guide for detailed steps:
    [https://www.taximail.com/en/support/using-taximail/learn-about-api-integrations](https://www.taximail.com/en/support/using-taximail/learn-about-api-integrations)

-3. Add the credentials in n8n using **HTTP Basic Auth**
+### Adding Credentials in n8n:

+1. In n8n, create a new credential
+2. Select **"Taximail API"** as the credential type
+3. Enter your credentials:
+   - **API Key**: Your Taximail API Key from the Integration section
+   - **Secret Key**: Your Taximail Secret Key from the Integration section

 ---